AlexMitcul/philosophers/README.md

 ### Dijkstra's solution

-Dijkstra's solution to the dining philosophers problem is one of the classic algorithms for preventing deadlocks in a concurrent system where multiple processes compete for a limited set of resources.
+Dijkstra's solution to the dining philosopher's problem is one of the classic algorithms for preventing deadlocks in a concurrent system where multiple processes compete for a limited set of resources.
 The algorithm is named after Dutch computer scientist Edsger W. Dijkstra, who first proposed it in 1965.

 Dijkstra's solution is based on the idea of introducing a strict ordering of the resources, such that each philosopher can only pick up the fork of lower priority before picking up the fork of higher priority.
 In other words, a philosopher can only pick up the fork to their left if the fork to their right is not currently in use by a higher-priority philosopher.